syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

                 ViewBag.datasource = DataSource;
                 return View();
               }
            }
          }
 {% endhighlight  %}
 {% endtabs %}

 ## Virtual Scrolling

 The virtual scrolling support allows you to load data that you require (load data based on page size) without buffering the entire huge database.
-To enable virtual scrolling by setting [`allowVirtulScrolling`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-allowvirtualscrolling "allowVirtulScrolling") property of [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "scrollSettings") as `true`.
+To enable virtual scrolling by setting `AllowVirtulScrolling`  property of `ScrollSettings`  as `true`.
 It supports two mode of virtualization.
 They are,

 1. Normal Mode
 2. Continuous Mode